 Early History of the Caldender family

 This web page shows only a small excerpt of our Caldender research.
-Another 215 words (15 lines of text) covering the years 1200, 1296 and 1360 are included under the topic Early Caldender History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1200, 1296 and 1360 are included under the topic Early Caldender History in all our PDF Extended History products and printed products wherever possible.

 Caldender Spelling Variations